werrie/NewLands/README.md

 # NewLands
-Development of lands or footprints of components for KiCad EDA not found in the official KiCad GitHub
+Development of lands or footprints of components for the KiCad EDA not found in the official KiCad GitHub